TheVedantKhandelwal/MarkoMeter/README.md

  ## Setup : -
-    Create a CSV with columns - 'Physics','Chemistry','Maths' in the Documents Folder Open 'markometer.py' in a text editor and Search for "YOUR PATH HERE", replace text in quotes with the path to the CSV file you just made
+    Create a CSV with columns - 'Physics','Chemistry','Maths' in the Documents Folder Open every .py in a text editor and Search for "YOUR PATH HERE", replace text in quotes with the path to the CSV file you just made